Danielpark1239/Movie_Recommendation_App/README.md

 Hosted at [rt-recs.com](https://rt-recs.com/)
 - Deployed using AWS Elastic Beanstalk and Redis
 - Note: This app may fail to generate recommendations if the Rotten Tomatoes website has changed.
 While I do try to maintain the website regularly, it won't be working all the time.
-- Frontend improvements coming soon!
+- Frontend and filter improvements coming soon!

 # Want to run it yourself?
 ### Install dependencies